 *The unit of time we measure is millisecond (ms).

 We have trained our machine learning algorithm on data gathered from standard readers and dyslexic readers obtained from our educational and clinical partners.
 Our machine learning predictor currently provides a likelihood of dyslexia with above 90% accuracy by analysing audio recordings from the screenee.

 During the screening, we ask for an image of handwritten text approximately 4 to 5 lines in length.
 It is recommended our instructions are followed when taking the picture as this will simplify our processing and make our measurement more accurate.
 We do not check the spelling of the text as it does not seem relevant for screening motor dysgraphia.
 From the text, we extract 8 features:

 Here is an example for slant feature:

-We have manually extracted these measurements from every picture we have received (more or less 1500), coming from standard writers and dysgraphic writers.
+We have manually extracted these measurements from every picture we have received (approximately 1500), including examples from standard writers and dysgraphic writers.

 Once the writing sample has been submitted, classical processing and machine learning methods are applied to finally provide an algorithm able to: